Pimblett submits Leavitt in second round in London

 Just like she did for Pimblett's victory over Rodrigo Vargas in March, Pimblett's team-mate Molly McCann, who beat Hannah Goldy earlier in the night, joined in the celebrations inside the octagon.

-The party atmosphere soon turned sombre, however, as an emotional Pimblett paid tribute to his late friend.
+The party atmosphere soon turned sombre, however, as an emotional Pimblett paid tribute to his late friends.
+After an emotional speech, Pimblett broke down in tears as he left the octagon.

 Impressive McCann earns another KO